Urban Search and Rescue Pennsylvania Task Force 1: Pennsylvania US&R Response System

 In 2002, then Pennsylvania Governor Mark Schweiker proposed the formation of an in-state US&R Response System.
 This was a result of recommendations from the post 9-11 Governor's Task Force on Homeland Security.
 On September 11, 2001, Pennsylvania Task Force One, PA-TF-1, was immediately deployed to New York City.
 Subsequently, a terrorist aircraft possibly bound for Washington DC crashed in Shanksville, PA.
 Concerned that the aircraft could have crashed into one of many cities such as Johnstown, Harrisburg, or York, while en route to its intended target, the Governor's Task Force recommended creation of a US&R capability dedicated for in-state use.
 This search and rescue team was envisioned to perform the same search and rescue capabilities as a FEMA Type I US&R Task Force, but only be deployable to the Commonwealth of Pennsylvania.
 There was also a desire to reduce the activation and deployment time for the in-state team, and a decentralized system was developed.
-Today, there are seven (2) regional US&R elements and one headquarters element within Pennsylvania.
+Today, there are seven (7) regional US&R elements within Pennsylvania.
 These elements can be activated at either the local level, or at the state level, and are primarily operational in nature.
 Large scale incident management and support to the regional elements is provided through the headquarters element.
 The Pennsylvania US&R Response System is managed solely by the Pennsylvania Emergency Management Agency.
 Since its inception, this system has been activated for many localized collapse events, as well as several natural disasters within the state, such as the 2006 northeast PA floods.
 It has also been activated for security events such as the Gubernatorial Inauguration and prominent sporting events.